OJP logo

-The O’Connor Justice Prize recognizes exemplary leadership in rule of law initiatives and honors Sandra Day O’Connor’s legacy.
+Recognizing exemplary leadership in rule of law initiatives and honoring Sandra Day O’Connor’s legacy

 Justice Sandra Day O'Connor